IFaniry/nuxt-mongo/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt and MongoDB

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Rename the .env.example to .env and edit the file include your own MongoDB URI

 ## Setup